 I’ve also seen some good reviews on Facebook:

-Travel writer Fred Sherman posted on the SATW Facebook page in 2022: “I just returned from my first international trip taken after I stupidly let my Global Entry expire and lapse.
+Travel writer Fred Sherman posted on the SATW Facebook page: “I just returned from my first international trip taken after I stupidly let my Global Entry expire and lapse.
 While waiting for GE renewal, I used the US CBP Mobile Passport Control app at LAX on Friday.
 It took two minutes to download the app and list myself as a traveler and then produce the CBP receipt.
 On arrival, although the entry hall was packed, I was the ONLY ONE in the MPC line and walked right up to the officer, and then out to baggage claim.”

-Karen Kallet, April 8, 2024: Good to know: Mobile Passport Control app.
+Karen Kallet: Good to know: Mobile Passport Control app.
 If you are American or Canadian and do not have US Global Entry back to the US.
 This is the app that allows you to by pass the long immigration lines.
 I used it coming back from Vancouver.
 Worked like a charm.
 Even had a big sign with MPC at immigration to US.
 Own line, no one waiting.
 Once I arrived at the airport, I submitted the pre done info and got a QRCode.
 Showed my QR code and passport and it was very simple.
 Works for cruise ships, airports and preclearance.
 Which is what I used as I pre cleared in Vancouver for the flight to the states.”

 Here’s a video showing you exactly how to use the Mobile Passport Control app: